Arction/lcjs-point-line-series-3d/README.md

 ## Performance benchmarks

-Performance in real-time application is measured as the speed at which data can be streamed (points / second, or signal frequency Hz) while keeping a stable frame rate of 60 FPS (frames per second) and a smooth user experience for interacting with the chart.
+Performance in real-time application is measured as the speed at which data can be streamed (points / second, or signal frequency Hz) while keeping a **stable frame rate of 60 FPS** (frames per second) and a smooth user experience for interacting with the chart.

-Example: Feature A can handle input data from 60 kHz stream.
+Example: Feature A can render 100 000 data points per second.

-All input data is rendered without exception (no downsampling).
+All input data is rendered as it is, with full accuracy, without downsampling.

 ### Measurement machines: